mamba-studio/TypedMemory/README.md

 ## Status

 TypedMemory is experimental and focused on exploring ergonomic, record-shaped access to structured off-heap memory.
-The current implementation generates specialized hidden classes at runtime and caches generated constructors for reusable record types.
+The current implementation generates specialised hidden classes at runtime using ClassFile API and Method Handles and caches generated constructors for reusable record types.